RomanTheBaby/SquareEmployeeDirectory/README.md

 ## Steps to run the app
 1. Download&Install Xcode
+2. Unzip archive with project or download project form github
-2. Open `SquareEmployeeDirectory.xcodeproj` file from root folder
+3. Open `SquareEmployeeDirectory.xcodeproj` file from root folder
-3. Press Command+R or Play button in the top right part of the Xcode UI
+4. Press Command+R or Play button in the top right part of the Xcode UI
-4. Profit
+5. Profit

 ## What areas of the app did you focus on?
 1. Core UI